jcsantamaria/skid_robot/README.md

 - 1x Rechargable Lithium-Ion Battery: [Battery]

 ### 3D Printed parts
-- Raspberry PI base
+- Raspberry PI base: [pi_back.stl]
-- Component base
+- Components plate: [skid-robot-top-plate-base.stl] and [skid-robot-top-plate-top.stl]

 ## Software Components

 The software platform is basically ROS.
 There are several platforms available to load on a Raspberry PI.
-I chose the one offered by Ubiquity Robotics ([ROS-image]).
+I chose the one offered by Ubiquity Robotics ([ROS image]).
 Their image is based on Ubuntu and uses pifi to manage the WiFi network.
 They provide nice documentation on how to install the image along with troubleshooting tips.

 ## License

 Copyright (c) 2019 Juan C. Santamaria.
 All rights reserved.

-Licensed under the [MIT] license.
+Licensed under the [MIT license].

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.)
    [ROS]: https://www.ros.org/